 Recognition of donated materials and supplies or GIK revenue is limited to such contributions that the Foundation takes possession of, or gains constructive title to, as the original recipient; are received and/or handled in partnership with an end-user agency; or are used in Foundation programs.
-During 2021 and 2020, the Foundation had two contributors that donated medical materials that aggregated 80% and 77%, respectively, of total contributed materials.
+As a practice, the Foundation does not monetize any of these donations and they are redistributed for charitable purposes.
+During 2022 and 2021, the Foundation had three and two contributors that donated medical materials that aggregated 71% and 80%, respectively, of total contributed materials.